 Oftentimes, especially in cases of domestic family violence, the alleged victim will try to ask the courts to drop the assault charges.
 In some states, the victim can request that charges be dropped against the defendant.

 Unfortunately, that is not how the Texas legal system works.
 Once an assault charge has been filed the victim cannot retract their case.
 The case now lies in the hands of the prosecution, and they are the only ones who have the power to drop the assault charges.

 The prosecution may be forced to drop an assault charge if the alleged victim changes their mind and refuses to work them.
 A criminal defense attorney can present arguments before the trial date which may persuade them to do so.

-Beat Texas Assault Charges
+Get the Best Assault Lawyer to Beat Texas Assault Charges

 Texas is known for its strict legal system, especially regarding violent crimes, including any form of assault.
 A defendant without legal representation is at the hands of the prosecution and they will press for maximum penalties.
 Hiring a criminal defense attorney is the best way to demonstrate that you are serious about beating these charges.

 Do not let the prosecution convict you of a violent crime.
 The right criminal defense attorney can stop the prosecution from enhancing assault charges to the felony level.
 Reach out immediately if you are facing allegations of assault in Dallas, Texas or surrounding areas.